A Walking Wonders Art Tour of Hastings Heretaunga

 Start the Day Right

 Join other locals and visitors getting their carb and caffeine fix at Cupple, a cafe run by Hawke’s Bay coffee roasters Firsthand Coffee.
-With a large glass window peering into the neighbouring Ya Bon bakery, you’ll be hard-pressed to turn down a freshly baked pastry, still warm from the oven next door.
-The cafe’s decor is minimalist and trendy, and the courtyard outside invites you to stay a while, if there’s time for another croissant.
+With a large glass window peering into the neighbouring Ya Bon French bakery, you’ll be hard-pressed to turn down a freshly baked pastry, still warm from the oven.
+The cafe’s decor is minimalist and trendy, and the courtyard outside invites you to stay a while, making time for another croissant.

 Burn off that second pastry by venturing along to Prunus Awanui, a sculpture representing a cherry blossom, created by Philipp Meier.
 It was inspired by the vision of Jeremy Dwyer (mayor of Hastings in the 1980s), who rightfully believed the struggling city would one day blossom again.

 Swing past the fun and interactive Hastings isite for all your information needs, as well as to taste and stock up on locally made Hawke’s Bay goodies.
-Whether it’s just information you’re after or a gift or souvenir, we’re sure you won’t leave empty handed.
-While you are there, venture into the Municipal Building for a meander, possibly grabbing something to go from Long Island Deli with its light and bright interior, and serving food of a similar vibe.
-Expect an extensive salad bar and plenty of Ottolenghi-inspired food, as well as sweet treats that will no doubt leave you tempted.
+Whether it’s just information you’re after or a gift or souvenir, we’re sure you won’t leave empty-handed.
+While you are there, meander around the Municipal Building, then grab something to go from Long Island Delicatessen.
+With its light and bright interior, serving food of a similar vibe, expect an extensive salad bar and plenty of Ottolenghi-inspired dishes, as well as sweet treats that will no doubt leave you tempted.

 Explore the Arts